Growing Racial And Cultural Equity

 The Rev. Josh M. Pawelek has been minister of the UU Society: East in Manchester, CT since 2003.
-He serves as President of the Greater Hartford Interfaith Coalition for Equity and Justice, a 25-member faith-based community organization working on community-based schooling, reducing urban violence, and addressing race-based health disparities.
-He serves as chair of CT Clergy for Full Equality, who helped win passage of CT's transgender civil rights bill in 2011.
+In the past he has served as President of the Greater Hartford Interfaith Coalition for Equity and Justice and chair of CT Clergy for Marriage Equality.
 He describes himself as a theistic Unitarian Universalist; accountable white anti-racist, feminist, queer ally; liberal, suburban American minister dedicated to transformative preaching, teaching, healing and social justice ministries.
 He lives in Glastonbury, CT with his wife and two young sons.
 Read his blog on faith-based social justice work.

 Polly is a member of the UU Society: East in Manchester, CT and has been on the G.R.A.C.E. since it began.

 For a decade now, Sam has trained in and worked at facilitating social justice initiatives, promoting multiculturalism and anti-oppression; and bringing a comprehensive focus in both communities and congregational environment.
 He is a member of the UU Church in Meriden.

 Rev. Maria Cristina Vlassidis Burgoa is Assistant Minister at First Parish in Brookline.
 She has served as President of DRUUMM, as a member of the UUA's Council for Cross Cultural Engagement, and Commit2Respond.
 She currently serves on the Steering Committee of the Boston New Sanctuary Movement and is a Candidate in the Religion, Gender, and Culture Doctoral Program at Harvard Divinity School.